 Where will you keep it?
 What are the key safety and maintenance concerns?

-This Data Sheet is aimed primarily at those who are new to this type of camping unit, whether you’re thinking of buying new or secondhand.
+This guide is aimed primarily at those who are new to this type of camping unit, whether you’re thinking of buying new or secondhand.

 There’s a key difference between folding campers and trailer tents, which isn’t always noticeable when the units are pitched on site.
 The trailer tent is best described as a tent in a trailer that pulls out and pegs to the ground, still using the trailer part for a bedroom area.
 Once pitched, often the only thing to distinguish it from a typical frame tent would be the trailer hitch.

 A folding camper is where there is no canvas (except the awning, if used) pegged directly to the ground.
 Usually, bedroom areas will fold (or sometimes slide) out from the trailer unit, remaining off the ground once erected.
 There are others that are a half way house as pictured to the left below.

 Price-wise, folding campers – with their higher levels of equipment – typically cost more than trailer tents, although this tends to even out if you’re looking at the secondhand market, where you can expect to see good condition models available for anything from £2,000 upwards.
 Generally, folding campers are easier and quicker to put up and take down than trailer tents.